 Once this is done, you can then replace the other half (or thirds).
-When you do this, wait for at least a week between changing one half and the other, just to allow enough time for the bacteria on the old rings to establish themselves on the new rings.
+When you do this, wait for at least a week between changing one half and the other; just to allow enough time for the bacteria on the old rings to establish themselves on the new rings.

-How Do You Add Ceramic Rings To Your Fish Tank?
+How Do You Add Ceramic Rings to Your Fish Tank?

 Adding ceramic rings to your fish tank is also very easy.
-These things are designed to be housed within your filtration unit.
+These are designed to be housed within your filtration unit.
 Each aquarium filter should have various sections for different types of media (mechanical, biological, chemical).
 This is where you will place the ceramic rings.

-Now, keep in mind that some people use mesh bio bags to keep them all together, while others put them in the filter as is.
+Keep in mind that some people use mesh bio bags to keep them all together, while others put them in the filter as is.
 It doesn’t really make a difference, at least not in terms of filtration efficiency.
 What you do need to do before putting them in the filter is to wash them off with dechlorinated water.
 You want to remove any and all dust and debris, but you don’t want to use chlorinated water, such as tap water, because this will effectively sterilize them and make it really hard for those bacteria to grow.

-How do You Clean Ceramic Aquarium Rings?
+How Do You Clean Ceramic Aquarium Rings?

 Even if you do put the ceramic rings behind the mechanical filtration, the rings will still get dirty over time.
 Small debris will build up, clog the rings, and make it hard for substantial amounts of bacteria to be present.
-Moreover, when they get clogged, they will reduce the overall water flow of the filter, and thus reduce the filter’s capability to clean the water.
+Moreover, when they get clogged, they will reduce the overall water flow of the filter and thus reduce the filter’s capability to clean the water.
 Therefore, you do need to clean these ceramic rings on occasion.

-All you want to do here is to get a bucket, and fill it with tank water.
+All you want to do here is to get a bucket and fill it with tank water.
 This is important.
 You want to use tank water that has been in the tank for a while, so cleaning ceramic rings is best done when you do water changes, as you will use that same water to clean them.